jimmyjames/justdocs/content/usage/code-blocks.md

 ## Usage

-Simple surround code blocks with three back-ticks, followed by the (optional) language:
+Simply surround code blocks with three back-ticks, followed by the (optional) language:

 <pre>
 ```javascript